Phani15276/8bit-Charge-Redistribution-SAR-ADC/README.md

 ## Overview

 This project presents the design and simulation of an 8-bit Charge Redistribution Successive Approximation Register (SAR) ADC using Cadence Virtuoso.
-The project combines analog and digital design methodologies by implementing SAR logic and DAC using Verilog HDL while integrating comparator and sample-and-hold blocks at schematic level.
+The project combines analog and digital design methodologies by implementing transistor-level Sample and Hold and Comparator circuits, while SAR logic and DAC were designed using Verilog HDL.

 ---